• Skip to primary navigation

 The best cuts of beef for braising or stewing are cuts that are from hard-working muscle groups because they usually have more marbling.
 These cuts are traditionally known to be tougher, but they become extremely tender cuts of beef when cooked low and slow.

 You may not think of baking when it comes to meat, but it does happen occasionally like when you’re making a casserole.
 Baking is done in an oven and uses either a covered or uncovered pan.
+It’s similar to roasting (see below), but baking is done at temperatures 375°F and lower, and is with foods without much structure, like a casserole.

 When you broil steak, set your oven for broil and preheat for about 10 minutes.
 Your oven should be hot before you start cooking the meat.
 The length of time to broil beef will vary based on the cut’s thickness, similar to when cooking on a grill.
 For a ¾-inch steak, it will take about 10 minutes to broil it to medium doneness.